-Every IIM account holder should receive a quarterly statement detailing their account transactions and the composition of their trust assets.
+Every Individual Indian Money (IIM) account holder should receive a quarterly statement detailing their account transactions and the composition of their trust assets.
 If you don’t receive your quarterly statement, please contact us to verify your contact information.

 Your IIM account number is made up of three sections, and will look something like "123 A 123456."
 The first three digits represent your Tribal code, land area code or Alaska Regional Corporation code.
 The one-letter character is an "alpha" or "class" code, which identifies the type of account you have.
 For example:

 The group of numbers following the alpha code is your personal account number or, in some cases, represents your Tribal enrollment number.
 Although you may have more than one type of account, your personal account number will always remain the same.